Did an Uber or Lyft Driver Cause My Car Accident?

 - $25,000 of coverage for property damage (per accident)

-- On-duty Uber drivers en route to pick up a rider and transporting a rider: Uber’s $1,000,000 of third-party liability coverage would apply for any covered accidents that happen when drivers are on-duty and on their way to pick up or drop off riders.
-This includes coverage for hit-and-run accidents, as well as accidents caused by uninsured or underinsured motorists.
+- On-duty Uber drivers (picking up, dropping off, or transporting a rider): Uber’s $1,000,000 of third-party liability coverage would apply for any accidents that occur when drivers are on their way to pick up or drop off riders.
+This includes coverage for hit-and-run accidents, as well as accidents caused by uninsured or under-insured motorists.

 Here are more details about Uber insurance, along with certificates of insurance by state.